-Marybeth Gasman of the Graduate School of Education is cited for researching alumni of color.
+Marybeth Gasman of the Graduate School of Education comments on Xavier University’s unique curriculum.

-A quote from an NPR interview featuring Marybeth Gasman of the Graduate School of Education is included.
+A new book, Educating a Diverse Nation, co-authored by Marybeth Gasman of the Graduate School of Education, is reviewed.